-The Problem is Not Anticipating Obstacles
+The Problem is Plans That Don’t Anticipate Obstacles

 This is a common issue in new product pipelines with some seriously negative effects for the companies that don’t manage it.
 A study from the telephony industry (Ogawa & Ketner, 1997) showed that the bottom 80% of performers canceled nearly 20% of their projects late in the process—after detailed design and engineering.
 Companies in the top 20% canceled the same percentage of projects overall.
 But they did so early—before wasting constrained resources.

-Crush Obstacles Early
+Crush Obstacles Early in Planning

 In the example above, the inventory would have identified the risk of reliability and brand damage as higher than stakeholders could stomach.
 That would have freed up years of resources to work on better opportunities.
 Or maybe to find a technology partner or design alternative with the reliability required to protect their brand.